rjocoleman/capistrano-slug/README.md

 This enables things like automatic provisioning of new servers but still allows for Capistrano deployments.

-Slug work happens on a single server only - the primary of the configured role (default `:all`).
+Slug work happens on a single server only - the primary of the configured role (default `:web`).

 ## Installation